rednotion/parallel_esn/README.md

 - Uses `mpi4py` in parallel architecture systems (e.g. multi-node clusters).
 Sequential version is also available.

 ## **Project Overview**
-- _Description of problem and the need for HPC and/or Big Data_
-- _Description of solution and comparison with existing work on the problem_

 Echo State Networks (ESN) are recurrent neural networks making use of a single layer of sparsely connected nodes ('reservoir').
 They are often used for time series tasks, and can be less computationally intensive other than deep learning methods.
 However, ESNs require fine tuning of many parameters, including the input weights, the reservoir (e.g. how many nodes in the reservoir, what is the spectral radius, etc).
 This has usually been done through either (a) sequential testing and optimization; or (b) instantiating many random instances, and then picking the best performing set of parameters.
 Depending on the length of the input data and the size of the reservoir, ESNs can thus be computationally intensive to train.
 In addition, we have to repeat this training many times before arriving at a good set of parameters.

 We propose to make use of parallel computing architectures to not only make this process **faster**, but also **smarter**.
 We do this through: